backdrop-contrib/slick/README.txt

 SKINS:
 --------------------------------------------------------------------------------
 Skins allow swappable layouts like next/prev links, split image or caption, etc.
-Make sure to enable slick_fields.module and provide a dedicated slide layout per field to get more control over caption placements.
+Be sure to enable slick_fields.module and provide a dedicated slide layout per field to get more control over caption placements.
 However a combination of skins and options may lead to unpredictable layouts, get dirty yourself.